Summary of Product Characteristics Updated 26-Mar-2021 | Cheplapharm Arzneimittel GmbH

 Application under occlusion should be restricted to dermatoses involving limited areas.

-Topical corticosteroids may be hazardous in psoriasis for a number of reasons including rebound relapses following development of tolerance, risk of generalised pustular psoriasis and local and systemic toxicity due to impaired barrier function of the skin.
+In some patients with psoriasis, topical corticosteroids may cause rebound relapses following development of tolerance, risk of generalised pustular psoriasis and local and systemic toxicity due to impaired barrier function of the skin.
 Steroids may have a place in psoriasis of the scalp and chronic plaque psoriasis of the hands and feet.
 Careful patient supervision is important.

 Visual disturbance may be reported with systemic and topical corticosteroid use.
 If a patient presents with symptoms such as blurred vision or other visual disturbances, the patient should be considered for referral to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma or rare diseases such as central serous chorioretinopathy (CSCR) which have been reported after use of systemic and topical corticosteroids.